-Office of Equal Opportunity and Affirmative Action/Title IX Coordinator
+Office of Equal Opportunity and Title IX Coordinator

-The Office of Equal Opportunity and Affirmative Action investigates and responds to reported incidents of discrimination and sexual misconduct in accordance with the University's Discrimination, Harassment, Sexual Misconduct, Stalking, and Retaliation policy.
-The team in the EOAA office can work to arrange interim measures to help you feel safe on campus (including housing and class schedule changes) and to ensure that you receive any assistance needed for continued productive access to all of your educational programs.
+The Office of Equal Opportunity and Title IX investigates and responds to reported incidents of discrimination and sexual misconduct in accordance with the University's Discrimination, Harassment, Sexual Misconduct, Stalking, and Retaliation policy.
+The team in the EO/TIX office can work to arrange interim measures to help you feel safe on campus (including housing and class schedule changes) and to ensure that you receive any assistance needed for continued productive access to all of your educational programs.
 They can also provide you with additional information about options for pursuing a campus policy investigation.

-Questions regarding general conduct or concerns about student misconduct may be directed to the Student Conduct Officer.
+Questions regarding general conduct or concerns about student misconduct may be directed to the Community Standards Office.

 Behavioral Intervention Team (BIT)